For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

 If the challenging Emerald defeats the reigning Opal, the following things will happen:

-- The defeated Opal loses rank once the challenge match ends; the next Standings update will reflect their rank according to their WoL record.
+- The defeated Opal loses the title once the challenge match ends; the next Standings update will reflect their rank according to their Win record.

-- The new Opal will have, from the challenge date, one week's (7 days) grace period where he or she will have the opportunity to carry the Opal challenge free without having to accept challenges.
-During this grace period, the new Opal may waive that grace period and accept a bid for challenge.
+- The new Opal will have, from the challenge date, a seven (7) day grace period where the holder does not have to accept a challenge.
+During this grace period, the new Opal may waive that grace period and accept a challenge should a valid challenge be issued to them.

-- Once the seven (7) day grace period has passed, the Opal must accept the first valid challenge provided to them.
+- Once the seven (7) day grace period has passed, the Opal must accept the first valid challenge issued to them.

-- Day 1 of the seven- or thirty-day grace period begins at midnight the day after challenge began.
-A challenge is considered to begin at the time announced on the message boards.
-If a challenge was announced on the boards to begin at 9:00 pm ET but does not actually begin until 1:00 am the following day, 9:00 pm ET is still considered the start time.
+A challenge is considered to begin at the day and time listed on the message boards.
+If a challenge was scheduled to begin at 11:45 pm EST but does not actually begin until 12:01am EST the following day, 11:45pm EST is still considered the start time.

-Typically held during the second or third week of each cycle, a tournament dubbed the "Diamond Quest" takes place.
-The style of tournament will be based upon the number of participants and may vary from cycle to cycle.
+Typically held during the second or third week of each cycle, a tournament known as the "Diamond Quest" takes place.
+Tournament style (single elim, double elim, etc.) will be based upon the number of participants and may vary from cycle to cycle.

-All duelers of Emerald, Opal or Diamond rank with at least 15 WoL may participate in the tournament.
-A notice for the upcoming tournament will be posted on the Outback message board.
-Duelers planning to attend are strongly encouraged to post that intent in the Diamond Quest thread; this will allow the staff time to set up the tournament, prepare seedings, determine format, arrange extra callers, etc.
+All duelers of Emerald, Opal, and Diamond rank may participate in the Diamond Quest.
+A notice for the event will be posted on the Outback message board.
+Duelers need not be active to participate in the DQ; participation in the Diamond Quest will count as an activity duel.

 The Diamond Rank

-Any dispute that is not clearly covered under the preceding rules shall fall under the jurisdiction of the Duel of Fists Coordinator and/or Assistant Coordinator.
-The ruling will be considered final and may only be overturned by the Forum Coordinator.
+Any dispute that is not clearly covered under the preceding rules shall fall under the jurisdiction of the Duel of Fists Staff.